Czech Republic, Australia keep rolling in World Cup

 The Czech Republic defeated Brazil 93-71 on Saturday to keep itself in the hunt for a spot in the World Cup quarterfinals with an easy win over the previously unbeaten South Americans.

-Tomas Satoransky scored 20 points, added nine assists and had seven rebounds for the Czechs (3-1), who will play Greece on Monday.
+Tomas Satoransky scored 20 points for the Czechs (3-1), who will play Greece on Monday.
 Ondrej Balvin scored 15 and Patrik Auda added 14 for the winners.

-"It was another great victory for us," Satoransky said, with the team playing to its identity by "playing fast, running, sharing the ball and fighting on defense."

-Coach Ronen Ginzburg said "it's an amazing time for us, for Czech Republic basketball.
-It's a great win."

 Vitor Benite scored 12 for Brazil (3-1), which will face the U.S. on Monday in the second-round finale for both teams.
 Leandro Barbosa and Marcelinho Huertas each scored 11 for Brazil.